MaxLugo/SVARIV/README.md

 Python version to be use (in this case was tested in python-3.7.6) But it should run in python 3+

+## Validation

+It is created a excel file that compare the matlab and python results.

+validation.xlsx
-	- validation.xlsx: the file compare the matlab results (original) and the python results (replicaiton).
+the file compare the matlab results (original) and the python results (replicaiton).
 The file was made for validation porpuses for the plug-in estimation,the confidense sets CS-plug-in and the CS-AR.
 It can be seen the results in both programs are the same.

 ## Jobs to be done